 Project management involves complex decision-making requiring some familiarity with a project’s technical aspects and no small amount of domain expertise.
 Long-running projects tend to see project managers come and go and have little time to learn.

-When project constraints are not met, they must be revisited and new schedules and budgets laid out.
+When project constraints are unmet, they must be revisited, and new schedules and budgets laid out.
 The scope might also be tightened as long as the solution remains viable.
 All this involves complex negotiations with business stakeholders, project sponsors, suppliers, contractors, and clients.

 Inexperienced or new leadership will struggle under situations of intense pressure.